 Figure 2.
 Scheme of the structural components (a) and example of prototype building make-up with the modular system proposed here (b).
-External (c), inner (d) views of a module 3D-scheme (e) view of a prototype module and (d) views of internal part of the module
+External (c), inner (d) 3D-schematic views of a module.
+External view of a prototype module (e) and view of the internal part of a module (f).

 2.4.
 Description of the Main Elements

 The main component of the system is represented by the modular elements with a two-dimensional development (see elements “M” in Figure 3).
 These elements are made by means of a closed perimeter frame (elements “F” in Figure 3) connected to two panels (elements “P” in Figure 3) that close the two lateral surfaces of the module.
 The connection between the elements of the frame F is realized by steel L-shaped plate elements positioned at the corners of the frame, fixed to wooden elements by means of steel screws.
 Then, the connection between the panels P and the perimeter frame F is realized by steel screws or nails.
 In the case of longer modular elements, there is also an intermediate element for connecting longer profiles.
 The two-dimensional elements M01, M02, and M03 described here constitute the principal modular elements of the system and at the same time the closures of the building envelope.
 The perimeter frame F is designed to be made of solid or laminated wood, and the panels are realized with oriented strand board (OSB) sheets.
 In fact, the main dimensions of the long module M01, equal to about 250 cm × 125 cm, were chosen based on the most popular OSB panels on the European market.
 The perimeter frames F01 or F02, coupled with the closing panels P01 or P02, create an internal volume that can remain empty or also be filled with particular materials when particular thermal–acoustic levels must be guaranteed.
-A peculiar aspect of the frame F is represented by the cross-section of the beam elements: they have a main rectangular section 160 × 100 mm2 with a nail of 55 mm in size on one side and a socket of 60 mm in size on the other side (see the details in Figure 3) in order to realize a geometrical joint able to prevent errors and misalignments during the installation phases.
+A peculiar aspect of the frame F is represented by the cross-section of the beam elements: they have a main rectangular section 160 × 100 mm2 with a nail of 55 mm in size on one side and a socket of 60 mm in size on the other side (see Figure 3) in order to realize a geometrical joint able to prevent errors and misalignments during the installation phases.
 The chosen materials for both panels (made by OSB-3) and frames (construction timber) are already certified as construction material, and for fire prevention purposes, they are certified for class D-s2, d0 (according to UNI EN 13501-1), and class 3 (according to UNI 9177).

 2.5.
 Description of the Complementary Elements